 4 Reasons You're Losing Customers To Your Competition

-You thought you had a good thing going when it came to marketing, but things aren’t going as well as they used to.
+Every business has a few pain points that they try to conquer.
+As a business, you may have thought you had a good thing when it came to marketing, but things aren’t going as well as they used to.
 What’s gone wrong?
-Here are some things to consider.

 Your social media presence (or lack thereof)

 We are in the year 2020, and social media isn’t even at its peak yet.
 In saying that, if your social media presence isn’t there, neither are new leads.
 So, how can you use your social media platforms to land new leads?

 If your website is a portfolio of your offerings, your social media is your voice.